HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/include-file-next-to-module-file.md

 The compilation server improves compile times by only redoing work on files that have changed or if their dependencies have changed.

-If we don't tell haxe about this new file dependency changes to the included file could end up being ignored in a new compilation server build, resulting in a cached and now stale version of the contents being included.
+If we don't tell haxe about this new file dependency, then changes to the included file could end up being ignored in a new compilation server build, resulting in a cached and now stale version of the file's contents being included.

 ## Conclusion